(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - Where is the wise man?
 Where is the Scribe?
 Where is the debater of this age?
 Didn’t God surely prove the wisdom of the world foolish?(7)“prove… …foolish” is one word in Greek.
 It can also mean to make something foolish; either or both senses might’ve been intended.

 - For since in God’s wisdom, the world didn’t know God through wisdom, God was pleased to save the men who believe through the foolishness of the gospel’s proclamation.

 - And since Jews ask for miraculous signs and the Greeks seek wisdom,

-- we preach the Anointed who was – and is – crucified, (which indeed is a stumbling block to Jews and foolishness to Gentiles)
+- we preach the Anointed who has been crucified, (which indeed is a stumbling block to Jews and foolishness to Gentiles)

 - For the foolishness of God is wiser than men, and the weakness of God is stronger than men.

-- And God chose the world’s low-born; and those who were – and are – despised; and those who are not, so He might abolish those who are…
+- And God chose the world’s low-born; and the things which are *despised; and the things which are not, so He might abolish the things which are,

 - But because of Him, you are in Jesus the Anointed, who became wisdom to us from God, and also righteousness, and sanctification, and redemption,

 - so that just as it is *written; “The man who boasts, let him boast in the Lord.“(8)Quotation/allusion to Jeremiah 9:23-24